Blog

 Positano

-Coming a little south on the west coast is the coastal village of Positano.
+A little south of the west coast is the coastal village of Positano.
 Positano has enjoyed being the choice for filming and hosts the annual Cartoons on the Bay Festival.
 You could visit the nearby caves like Capri, Ischia and Grotta dello Smeraldo.

 Sorrento

-On the southern tip of the moon crest Gulf of Naples, Sorrento overlooks the Bay of Naples to its north and has Pompie to its east.
-This strategic vicinity with the two of the most popular places in Italy makes it a great tourist attraction.
+On the southern tip of the moon-crested Gulf of Naples, Sorrento overlooks the Bay of Naples to its north and has Pompeii to its east.
+This strategic vicinity with two of the most popular places in Italy makes it a great tourist attraction.

-Connected with a straight line with Sorrento on the flip side is Amalfi which faces the Tyrrhenian Sea.
-With a historic significance, Amalfi has some amazing attractions like Duomo di Amalfi, Shrine of Saint Andrew and The Chiostro del Paradiso.
+Amalfi Connected with a straight line with Sorrento on the flip side is Amalfi, which faces the Tyrrhenian Sea.
+With a historic significance, Amalfi has some amazing attractions like Duomo di Amalfi, Shrine of Saint Andre,w and the Chiostro del Paradiso.

 Atrani